cymoo/monom/README.md

 * `get(name, default=None)`

-Return the value for name if it has a value, else default.
+Return the value for name or default.

 #### Class Methods